 Famvir - Famvir can speed up your recovery time by more that two to three days.
 It can soothe not just the symptoms of the rash, but it can also reduce the nerve pain that sufferers often experience during and after an outbreak.

-OnlineClinic dispatches anti-viral shingles treatments via next-day delivery courier, so you can start your treatment as soon as possible.
+OnlineClinic dispatches anti-viral shingles treatments via next day delivery courier, so you can start your treatment as soon as possible.
 When you place your order, you will be asked to complete an online consultation.
-This will include a number of medical questions, which will be used by our doctor to form a diagnosis.
+This will include a number of medical questions, which will be used by our doctors to form a diagnosis.
 If your chosen shingles treatment is right for you, they will issue a prescription and your order will be processed.
 If your chosen medication is not right for you, no charge will be made to you and you may be recommended an alternate treatment.